bisvarup/react-file-explorer/README.md

+# 9/28/2018

+# TODO

+When the app loads all the folders must be listed in the explorer

 # TODO

 There is a bug in the Tree.js file.
 The tree is not getting created properly.
 Possible format the representation of the tree.